borilla/cpc-netwalk/README.md

 these is another set of 15 "connected" cells (ie with a different colouring to represent being connected to the power supply)

-In mode 1 each byte represents four pixels so each tile sprite takes 64 bytes.
+In mode 1 each byte represents four pixels so each tile sprite takes `64 bytes`.
 Total memory required for our tile sprites is `64 x 15 (exit combinations) x 5 (rotations plus connected) = 4800 bytes`.
-In actual fact, it turns out to be much easier in terms of calculations if we allocate space for 16 exit combinations (ie include tiles which have no exits, even though they won't appear in the game) which turns out as 5120 bytes / 5Kb.
+In actual fact, it turns out to be much easier in terms of calculations if we allocate space for 16 exit combinations (ie include tiles which have no exits, even though they won't appear in the game) which turns out as `5120 bytes / 5Kb`.
 Possibly we can use these extra tiles to hold other sprites (power supply, selected cell, etc)

 ![Cell sprites](./doc/sprites.gif)